staempfli/magento2-code-generator/README.md

 ## Contribute

-- New template file on "templates dir" and set placeholders
+1. New template files on "templates dir" and
+2. Set placeholders:
+    * Placeholders have the following format `${param_name}`
+    * Placeholders are possible on files content as well as on folder and file names.
-- Add new target as in this example:
+3. Add a new target in `build/xmlscripts/templates/<your_template>.xml` as in this example:

 ```
     <target name="uigridform:generate"